Edem2326/CIPHR-FISH/README.md

 - [Colin M Henneberry](https://github.com/cmhen) – Conceptualization, writing code & algorithm development
 - Alex Valm – Conceptualization & Supervision

-### Acknowledgments
-This work was funded by National Institute of Health (NIH) grant R01DE030927 to AMV.
-D.P.P was funded by the program ‘‘Integrative Biology of Emerging Infectious Diseases’’ (grant ANR-10-LABX-62-IBEID).

 We thank [Ruogu Wang](https://github.com/WANGRUOGU) and Alex A Lemus for discussions and technical assistance.